intel/Intel-Pattern-Matching-Technology/README.md

 void CuriePME.setGlobalContext(uint16_t context)
 ```

-Writes a value to the Global Context Register
+Writes a value to the Global Context Register.
+Valid context values range
+between 1-127.
+A context value of 0 enables all neurons, with no regard to
+their context

 *Parameters*